guptayush2112/3T1D_Capacitorless_DRAM/README.md

 • Ayush Gupta, B.Tech(ECE), SRM Institute of Science and Technology, Kattankulattur, Chennai-603203.

 # Acknowledgements:
-• <a href='https://in.linkedin.com/in/kunal-ghosh-vlsisystemdesign-com-28084836/'>Kunal Ghosh</a>, Founder, VLSI System Design (VSD) Corp.
-Pvt.
+• <a href='https://in.linkedin.com/in/kunal-ghosh-vlsisystemdesign-com-28084836/'>Kunal Ghosh</a>, Founder, VSD Corporation Pvt.
 Ltd</br>
 • <a href='https://iith.ac.in/'>IIT Hyderabad</a></br>
 • <a href='https://www.synopsys.com/'>Synopsys India</a></br>